Ice Fantasy: Casting

 Cast of Ice Fantasy at the show's press conference in August 2015.

 It was announced that Feng Shaofeng, Victoria Song, Ma Tianyu, and Zhang Meng would play the main characters, Ka Suo, Li Luo, Ying Kong Shi, and Yan Da.
 Supporting characters were later revealed through character posters that were posted on the drama's official Weibo account.

 This is Feng Shaofeng and Victoria Song's second collaboration, after the Chinese remake of My Best Friend's Wedding.

 Shooting

 On August 12, 2015, Hennah and director Ju Jueliang, who is known for his martial arts films, brainstormed possible designs as well as visited a number of possible locations for filming.
 The drama was scheduled to shoot for six months, starting from August 16, 2015.
 Principal photography filming was held in Beijing, China, with location filming held in Chifeng, Inner Mongolia; Beijing and Hebei's Jinzuan Movie City.
 Filming finished in late February 2016 after lasting 187 days, and thereafter the drama entered into post-production phase.

 Sponsorship

 The production of Ice Fantasy was wholly sponsored by Pechoin.
 In addition, Pechoin's spokesperson Jay Chou, a globally acclaimed singer and songwriter, composed theme the song "Shouldn't Be (不该)" for the TV series.

+"不该" (Shouldn't Be) by Jay Chou from 14th album Jay Chou's Bedtime Stories.